-- 2. If you and your spouse have more than one MSA between the two of you, complete lines 3a through 7 as follows: - If either spouse has an HDHP with family coverage, complete lines 3a through 7 once (i.e., complete them jointly for both spouses at the same time) based upon the Family Coverage rules discussed in the Line 5 Limitation Chart instructions below. - If neither spouse has an HDHP with family coverage, complete lines 3a through 7 separately for each spouse that has an HDHP with self-only coverage based upon the Self-only Coverage rules discussed in the Line 5 Limitation Chart instructions below.
+2. If you and your spouse have more than one MSA between you, complete lines 3a through 7 as follows:

+• If either spouse has an HDHP with family coverage, complete lines 3a through 7 once (i.e., complete them jointly for both spouses at the same time) based on the Family Coverage rules discussed on page 4.

+• If neither spouse has an HDHP with family coverage, complete lines 3a through 7 separately for each spouse that has an HDHP with self-only coverage based upon the Self-Only Coverage rules discussed in the Line 5 Limitation Chart Instructions below.